Language

 • - -

 • We will send you a text message inviting you to a secure messaging application called Spruce.
-After completing your request, all communication about your care will take place in Spruce.
+After completing your request and logging in to the app, all communication about your care will take place in Spruce.

 • Shipping Address